arriadevoe/fetch-rewards-be-challenge/README.md

 In this directory you can also run the tests found in `/tests/test_app.py` by using the command `pytest -v`.

-#### In order to deploy this service AWS credentials must be configured first
+#### If you want to deploy this service, AWS credentials must be configured first
    - If AWS CLI has already been configured you can skip this step
    - Else credentials can be usually configured at `~/.aws/config` with this content:
       ```